sjml/chemistry/README.md

 ## Installing SHELX

-Note that before you run this script, you’ll need to have registered yourself at the [SHELX site](http://shelx.uni-goettingen.de/register.php) (note that this is free for academics).
+Note that before you run this script, you’ll need to have registered yourself at the [SHELX site](http://shelx.uni-goettingen.de/register.php) (this is free for academics).
 Have the username and password they email you handy because you’ll need to put it in the script.

 ```shell
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/sjml/chemistry/master/install/shelx.sh)"